Tawny-bellied babbler: Description

 The tawny-bellied babbler is a small babbler at 13 cm including its long round-tipped tail.
 The outer tail feathers are about half the length of the central tail feather.
 It is dark brown above and orange-buff below, with a rufous grey crown.
 The feathers on the forehead are stiff and the tail has cross rays and is otherwise olive brown.
 The throat is white in adults of the populations of peninsular India and Sri Lanka.
 The Sri Lankan population, however, has a larger and heavier beak and paler underparts.

 The population on Mt.
 Abu is white-throated with chestnut feathers on the crown (appearing capped, as opposed to the chestnut being only on the forehead) having pale shafts.
 It has been proposed as a subspecies abuensis but is more often included in albogularis.
 Another variant form first described from Khandala Ghats as navarroi is also usually included within the range of albogularis.

 Taxonomy and systematics

 The species was first described by James Franklin in 1831, placed in the genus Timalia.
 The genus Dumetia was established by Blyth in 1852 who saw differences between it and other genera.
 The genus characters were in the distribution of the stiff feathers on the forehead and the shape of the bill.
 Modern classifications based on DNA sequences note that the species is a sister of the dark-fronted babbler and the chestnut-capped babbler.
 It is part of the subfamily Timaliinae.

 Distribution and habitat

-The tawny-bellied babbler is found from north-central India to Sri Lanka.
+The tawny-bellied babbler is found from Nepal and north-central India to Sri Lanka.
 The populations in India are all intergrading and no disjunct distributions exist.
 Its natural habitat is scrub and tall grassland.
 In Sri Lanka it is found in the hills up to about 1500 m above sea level.